jaydenmilne/CS340/docs/readme/README.md

 The player who is colored in

 #### What is the order?
 The players are listed in turn order.
-The order that players choose their desination cards at the beginning of the game determines the turn order.
+The order that players choose their destination cards at the beginning of the game determines the turn order.

 #### Who is winning?
 See the badges

 #### How do I see player stats?
-Click on the palyer
+Click on the player in the player list

 ### Player's Hand
 ![](playerhand.png)